SPANDigital/presidium/content/_glossary/layer.md

 ---
 title: "Layer"
-id: "layer"
 author: "VirtualTraveler"
+status: "review"
 ---
-Layers are the logical strat of the model.
-They group together objects that perform a similar role within the systems.
-For example; Persistent Datastores, Internal Services, External Service, Cleints, Intergation Partner Services, etc.  Layers are specific to teh Model they are used by.
+The logical strata of the model, Layers group together objects that perform a similar role within the modeled systems.
+For example; Persistent Data-stores, Internal Services, External Service, Clients, Integration Partner Services, etc.  Layers are specific to the Model they are used by.

-### See Also
+# See Also